sagnik-t/GaussEliminator/README.md

 This project's backbone is a custom built matrix class that currently, has a few basic operations necessary for the GEA.
 Further operations such as Strassen' matrix multiplication can also be implemeneted.

 #### References
-You can find the pseudocode and underlying mathematical theory used for the GEA implementation in the "docs" subdirectory.
+You can find the pseudocode and underlying mathematical theory used for the GEA implementation in the [docs](docs) subdirectory.
+Additionally, you can find the conventions used in the pseudocode in the [conventions.md](docs/conventions.md) file.